 Search your entire PC, including your libraries and desktop.
 Customize excluded search locations below.
 Choosing this option may reduce your battery life and increase CPU consumption.

 After you change the setting to Enhanced, the search indexer begins indexing the additional files.
-The indexing status is updated in the Settings page.
+The indexing status is updated on the Settings page.

 Program Files (x86),